Clarifai/docs/docs/portal-guide/clarifai-organizations/members-teams.md

 ![Organization settings page](/img/clarifai_orgs/organization_settings_page.png)

-On the dialog box that appears, enter the invitee’s email address and select a role you wish to assign to them.
+In the dialog box that appears, enter the invitee’s email address and select a role you wish to assign to them.

 ![Invite member dialog box](/img/clarifai_orgs/invite_member_dialog_box.png)